lukaszbudnik/aws-sample-projects/cdn-https-s3-cloudfront-route53/README.md

 3. DNS for CDN: cdn.my-cool-website.com
 4. HTTPS for CD: https://cdn.my-cool-website.com

 Notice: it may take some time for AWS to fully propagate your changes.
 For example you may end-up with having 307 temporary redirects for https://cdn.my-cool-website.com/index.html for a couple of hours.
-If you are getting 307 with cache hit you may also trigger CloufFront invalidations to make sure edge locations refresh their cache.
+If you are getting 307 with cache hit you may also trigger CloudFront invalidations to make sure edge locations refresh their cache.
 Be patient.